-Student must make up lost hours of attendance.
+Students must make up lost hours of attendance.
 Classes for makeup are subject to availability and are generally offered only once at the end of the program.
-Student must attend makeup classes as scheduled by the school, failing which student will be dropped.
+Students must attend makeup classes as scheduled by the school, failing which students will be dropped.
 No second opportunity for makeup hours will be provided.